-This is not a class action.
-This is not a criminal case.
-It is Roe v.
-Planned Parenthood-not State v.
-Planned Parenthood.
-The issue is not whether Planned Parenthood violated its duties to other patients-it is whether Planned Parenthood violated its duties to the Roes.
+Planned Parenthood violated its duties to other patients-it is whether Planned Parenthood violated its duties to the Roes.
 No amount of "issue framing" to the contrary can change that fact.
-The redacted medical records were not necessary for the Roes to establish whether Planned Parenthood had violated Ohio statutes in its Though the Roes alleged that Planned Parenthood had treatment of Jane. systematically and intentionally violated Ohio law, they offered no evidence to support this artifice-and the record is devoid of any.
+The redacted medical records were not necessary for the Roes to establish whether Planned Parenthood had violated Ohio statutes in its treatment of Jane.
+Though the Roes alleged that Planned Parenthood had systematically and intentionally violated Ohio law, they offered no evidence to support this artifice-and the record is devoid of any.
 Even if the Roes rooted around in these patients' medical records and found evidence that Planned Parenthood had violated Ohio law 1,000 times, it would not assist the Roes in showing that Planned Parenthood had violated Ohio law in Jane's case.
 The attempt to interject nonparty medical abortion records into a private civil suit by claiming systematic and intentional violation of Planned Parenthood's statutory duties is clearly at odds with the nature of this case.